About

 Louise Drewett (b.1989) is a British composer, based in London.

-Her concert music has been commissioned and performed by ensembles and institutions including the London Symphony Orchestra, the London Philharmonic Orchestra, the International Guitar Foundation, Listenpony, EXAUDI, Festival Chorus, St Marylebone Festival and St Luke’s Music Society.
-Louise also writes for community and educational projects including theatre productions with Arbonauts and the Young People’s Puppet Theatre.
+Her music has been performed at venues including The Barbican, Royal Festival Hall, Wigmore Hall and Cafe OTO.
+She has received commissions from organisations including the London Symphony Orchestra, the London Sinfonietta and the International Guitar Foundation, and written for soloists including Lotte Betts-Dean, Andrew Watts, Joseph Havlat, Cristian Sandrin, Amy Jolly and Lucy Humphris.
 Her community opera, ‘Daylighting’, commissioned by the Royal Academy of Music for their 200th Anniversary, was nominated for an Ivor Novello Award at the Ivors Composer Awards 2022.
-Louise has written educational music published by ABRSM for their 2025-26 syllabuses.
+Her educational music is published by ABRSM.

 Louise holds a PhD in Composition from the Royal Academy of Music where studied on a scholarship with Philip Cashian, Hans Abrahamsen and Oliver Knussen.
 At the Academy, Louise was Manson Fellow in 2021-2022, and was awarded the 2018 and 2019 Charles Lucas Composition Prizes.
 Her study was supported by a Countess of Munster Musical Trust Award, a Vaughan Williams Bursary from the RVW Trust and the Charles Lucas Memorial Fund.